MzOutland/3d-makerspace-site/Readme.md

 # Project Description

 My capstone is a "How-to" website for creating a 3D Mobile Makerspace.
 The Website is designed to help educators and innovators plan, build, and manage a mobile 3D printing makerspace.
-It provides practical setup steps, equipment lists, instructional materials, and interactive features like a printer/tool search and teacher reservation form.
+It provides practical setup steps, equipment lists, instructional materials, and interactive features like a printer/tool search and design examples.
+The plan is to add a teacher reservation form.
 Implementing 3D printing into the curriculum is an daunting task to undertake.
-My website will help educators have basic understanding of what to purchase when creating a 3D printing mobile makerspace.
+My website will help educators have basic understanding of what equipment to purchase when creating a 3D printing mobile makerspace.

 ## Project Organization